cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Clients who use the therapist representation to continue the work of therapy feel comforted and safe when evoking this representation.
 - **The number of sessions attended is related to preferred mode of representation**: the greater the number of sessions, the less frequent the use of a visual mode and the more frequent the use of conversational-conceptual mode.

-### CHAPTER 5 Attachment and Psychopathology An Overview of Attachment and Psychopathology
+## Chapter 5 Attachment and Psychopathology

-**Chapter 5: Attachment and Psychopathology**

 **Overview of Attachment and Psychopathology**

 Mikulincer and Shaver (2007) explored the relationship between attachment and psychopathology.
 They discussed the role of attachment problems in causing psychopathology and the specific types of disorders associated with attachment insecurities.